rgrannell1/kea/README.md

 Arrow < v0.1.0 [![Build Status](https://travis-ci.org/rgrannell1/arrow.png)](https://travis-ci.org/rgrannell1/arrow)
 -----------------------------------

+> 'The enjoyment of one's tools is an essential ingredient of successful work.' -- Donald E. Knuth

 ## What is Arrow?

 Arrow makes R the functional language it was born to be.